 How sensitive is the program to personal and family issues?

 The program is attentive to the interests and well-being of every resident.
 We have a generous contract negotiated by the House Officer Association on behalf of all University of Michigan residents.
-All residents enjoy liberal personal and family leave policies, including paid maternity and paternity leave.
+All residents enjoy liberal personal and family leave policies, including paid maternity (6 weeks for regular delivery or 8 weeks for a caesarian section) and paternity leave (6 weeks for a house officer who becomes a parent).
 The Psychiatry Program also offers flexible scheduling, a high level of personal support, night-float rotations to minimize overnight call, and other innovations to accommodate the many demands of personal and family schedules.
 It should come as no surprise that our residents express a high level of satisfaction with their training experience.

 How competitive are Michigan’s salary and benefits?